Shrooblord/R2RRotR/README.md

 Use the `raymap` folder as the root of your project to mimic our in-house development environment.

 ##### Use the Git Symlink Commands We Installed
-###### Unpacking from Git to Windows
-Now that you have access to the git symlink commands from the **Prerequisites** installation step, we'll use the `rm-symlinks` one to change our git-friendly symlinks into Windows-friendly symlinks so that your development environment is all properly set up.
-Run this command in the main directory (`C:\...\R2RRotR`):
-`git submodule foreach --recursive git rm-symlinks`

-This will "unpack" all the symlinks for all submodules such that Windows can use them.

 ###### Reversing Unpack
 In case you want to restore the git symlinks to their natural form (in a way git can use them but Windows cannot), run the following command: